 YouTube has built-in editing tools that can trim video and add an end screen.
 But if you're looking for something beyond the basics, you'll want a dedicated video editor.

 If you're looking for a free and complete video editing package that you can grow into, you can stop your search with DaVinci Resolve.
 Though it may feel daunting to begin with, the many tutorials available will get you up to speed in no time.
-It'll take time to master, but you'll be able to accomplish far more in DaVinci Resolve than any other editor on this list.
+Taking the time to learn how to use DaVinci Resolve properly will pay off in spades down the line, as long as you have a need for such a powerful toolset.

-Kdenlive is another solid choice if you want an editor that punches well above its weight.
-For Windows and Linux users especially, Kdenlive offers a simpler workflow than DaVinci Resolve without feeling too limited in terms of what you can achieve.
-Mac users can get similar results from iMovie, but performance will be leaps and bounds ahead on account of the app being optimized for the Mac platform.
+Kdenlive is a solid choice if you want a truly free editor that punches well above its weight.
+For Windows and Linux users in particular, Kdenlive offers a simpler workflow than DaVinci Resolve without fencing off features behind a premium plan like CapCut.
+Mac users can get great results from iMovie, and performance will be leaps and bounds ahead on account of the app being optimized for the Mac platform.

 Clipchamp and Premiere Rush are surprisingly similar, except that one works in your browser and the other runs locally.
 Both have similar limitations and optional assets, and both offer fast and simple editing regardless of your ability.
 I'd recommend Premiere Rush if your internet is slow and Clipchamp if you're comfortable with a browser solution.